-At the February 26, 2009 meeting of the board of directors of our general partner, Javed Ahmed notified the board of directors of his intention to resign from the boards of directors of our general partner and TransMontaigne Inc., each to be effective March 31, 2009.
+On February 26, 2009, Javed Ahmed notified the board of directors of our general partner of his intention to resign from the boards of directors of our general partner and TransMontaigne Inc., each to be effective March 31, 2009.
 The resignations follow Mr. Ahmed's decision on February 9, 2009 to resign as a Managing Director of Morgan Stanley effective May 10, 2009.
-To fill the vacancy resulting from Mr. Ahmed's resignation, on March 3, 2009 we announced the appointment of Randall P. O'Connor to serve as a member of the board of directors of our general partner, effective March 31, 2009.
+To fill the vacancy resulting from Mr. Ahmed's resignation, on March 3, 2009, we announced the appointment of Randall P. O'Connor to serve as a member of the board of directors of our general partner, effective March 31, 2009.
 Mr. O'Connor is a Managing Director at Morgan Stanley, working in the firm's Commodities Group and currently serves as head of the Strategic Transactions Group.